telerik/kendo-ui-core/docs/accessibility/high-contrast-theme.md

 ---
-title: High-contrast Support
+title: High-contrast Theme
-page_title: High-contrast Support
+page_title: High-contrast Theme
 related: a11y-accessibility-overview
-description: html 5 widgets with high-contrast support
-keywords:
+description: "Accessibility support through setting Kendo UI high-contrast theme for HTML5 UI controls."
 position: 6
 ---

-# High-contrast Support
+# High-contrast Theme

 In addition to providing WAI-ARIA and keyboard support, Kendo UI ships with a high-contrast theme that can be used to serve users with low vision or other visual disabilities, which require a high contrast ratio between foreground and background elements.